Wonder about dark chocolate health benefits? Is it healthy to eat chocolates, drink hot chocolate or have chocolate strawberries for desert?

 Researchers are also finding that chocolate eaters tend to WEIGH LESS and to have a lower Body Mass Index (BMI), in spite of eating the same amount of calories as those who don't eat chocolates or chocolate bars.

-"Overall, there is compelling evidence that a high dietary flavanol intake reduces the risk of coronary heart disease and the associated risk of premature death."
-(Ian MacDonald, director of the Institute of Clinical Research at the University of Nottingham)
+• "Overall, there is compelling evidence that a high dietary flavanol intake reduces the risk of coronary heart disease and the associated risk of premature death."

-Flavanols are found in other foods, such as RED WINE, grapes, apples and green tea, but cocoa beans are a particularly rich source.
+These flavanols are found in other foods, such as RED WINE, grapes, apples and green tea, but cocoa beans are a particularly rich source.

 High blood pressure is one of the top risks for heart disease, heart attacks, especially for getting a stroke -- worldwide.